 The Collaborative initially worked with leadership at the Family Policy Council in Washington state to explore the ACE research done by Vincent Felitti and Martin Teicher from a systems perspective.

 The result was a clear conclusion that interventions in this area have strong potential to be high leverage points for society.
-Reducing and/or treating the number of people with high ACE scores would increase productivity, to decrease chronic health issues, and related costs, not to mention alleviate the suffering of so many.
+Reducing and/or treating the number of people with high ACE scores would increase productivity, to decrease chronic health issues, and related costs, and alleviate the suffering of current and future generations.

-Though it is a complex situation politically, it is an area we would very much like to continue work to make a meaningful difference.
 Recent work in Minnesota with the Department of Health has signaled a interest in working across agencies to develop policies that might make a difference.
-Click below for an executive overview of ACE strategy there.
+Click Learn More for an executive summary of the ACE strategy there.